gussmanMartins/gussmanMartins/README.md

 - 🌀 I’m currently learning React.Js
 - 👩‍💻 Pronouns: He/Him
-- 🎁 Fun fact: I have herpethobia and the idea of touching a lizard make me crazy!
+- 🎁 Fun fact: I have herpethobia and the idea of touching a lizard makes me crazy!

  <div>
   <a href="https://beacons.ai/gussman">